ashthornton/asscroll/README.md

 `scrollbarStyles: true` - Include the default scrollbar CSS

 `disableNativeScrollbar: true` - Disables the browser's scrollbar

+`disableOnTouch: false` - Set this to `true` to disable on touch devices and use native scroll

 `disableRaf: false` - Disable internal requestAnimationFrame loop in order to use an external one